Keep up-to-date with the latest insights and updates from our team

 Discover the latest insights from our team of experts

 Ropewalk Chambers will be holding our fourth conference in Lincoln on Thursday 25 September 2025 at the DoubleTree by Hilton, Lincoln.
-Our team of expert barristers will be holding talks on various topics, including: We are busy putting together our programme of talks, with more topics to be added, which we will share shortly.
-Registration will…
+Our team of expert barristers will be holding talks on various topics, including: Registration will take place at 4:00pm, with talks commencing at 4:30pm.
+Talks are expected to end at approximately 7:20pm, followed by drinks and canapés.
+In…

 Recent Posts